MCCodes01/MCCodes01/README.md

-- 👋 Hi, I’m @MCIchael Cunningham
+- 👋 Hi, I’m @Michael Cunningham
 - 👀 I’m interested in ...
 Becoming a Software Engineer
 - 🌱 I’m currently learning ...
 Java, Python, C++
 - 💞️ I’m looking to collaborate on ...
-Web Dev or Information analytics
+Back End Dev
 - 📫 How to reach me ...
+Mpcunningham528@gmail

 <!---
 MCCodes01/MCCodes01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.